-So at the end, I used this high-quality temperature resistant 8mm inductive sensor which works like a charm.
+So in the end, we used this high-quality temperature resistant 8mm inductive sensor which works like a charm.

 ZLC uses Bigtreetech Octopus Pro Controller with TMC2226 Drivers.

-I decided to design our own Zaribo Motherboard and started to do it with Fikret Sadak who is an experienced PCB designer and 3D Printer enthusiastic.
+Later, we decided to design our own Zaribo Motherboard.
 LDO manufactured the first samples of Zaribo boards for us.
-(Thank you Jason and Rebecca) However, in the meantime, these Octopus and Spider boards started to show up in the market, so we postponed the Zaribo board and moved on with Octopus Pro.
+(Thank you, Jason and Rebecca) However, in the meantime, these Octopus and Spider boards started to show up in the market, so we postponed the Zaribo board and moved on with Octopus Pro.

 1.8-degree high torque NEMA 17 Zaribo stepper motors by LDO.

 The first version of Zaribo Level Cube was offering sensorless homing with TMC2226 Trinamic Drivers.
 However, the sensorless homing on a Core XY mechanism is not reliable due to the structure of the movement.
 When X-axis homes, it makes the Y-axis jump between 0.5mm to 4mm randomly.
 When I home Y-axis first then the X-axis jumps.
 I tried everything but there is no way to overcome this issue.

 We tried to find a sweet spot by adjusting bump sensitivity, homing current and speed, however, couldn’t get success.
 We always got false triggers or jumps on the axises.
 Trust me, I resisted a lot to keep it sensorless however it is only possible if you reduce the homing speed to a ridiculously slow speed which is unacceptable on such a large printer.